edanarredo/Pupeteer/README.md

 ## Steps to Run
 1) Clone git repository into your machine
-2) Create a `.env` file with the following variables
+2) Create a `.env` file with the following variables.
+Email and password should be a test accounts basic auth credentials.
+Be careful with your real credentials.

     ```
     EMAIL=email@email.com